 The enemy is a trickster and would naturally show us our unfulfilled desires and unanswered prayers in order to stop us from giving thanks.
 He has not forgotten what thanks and praise did for Paul and Silas, tiny Judah with King Jehoshaphat against their enemy nations or Jonah in the fish belly… just to mention a few.

-If we would take the time to think a little and change our perspective, remove our eyes from what we have not to what we have, think on the mercies and goodness of God, we will discover countless reasons to be thankful to God.
+If we would take the time to think a little and change our perspective, remove our eyes from what we do not have to what we have, think on the mercies and goodness of God, we will discover countless reasons to be thankful to God.

 Here Isaiah’s Lamentations when he focused on his challenges…